Nursery 2023 - 2024

 At Cavendish Nursery we are an enthusiastic team who strive to provide a foundation of exciting and engaging learning opportunities for our youngest learners as they start their journey into school life.

-There are two classes in Nursery: the Bee Group and the Ladybird Group.
+There are three classes in Nursery: the Bee Group, the Ladybird Group and the Dragonflies Group.

-The Bee Group teacher is Mrs Carter-Penney and Teaching Assistant is Mrs Roberts.
+The Bee Group teachers are Mrs Tattersall and Teaching Assistant Mrs Roberts.

-The Ladybird Group teachers are Mrs Myers (Monday to Wednesday) and Mrs Doogan (Wednesday to Friday) and the Teaching Assistant is Mrs Hussain.
+The Ladybird Group teachers are Mrs Myers (Monday to Wednesday) and Mrs Doogan (Wednesday to Friday) and the Teaching Assistant is Mrs Archana.

 A typical Nursery day:

-In the morning your child's teacher and TA will be at the door to welcome them into the classroom and help them settle in e.g. hanging their coats up etc. During the morning there are two carpet sessions: the first at 9am focussing on literacy and communication and language and the second at 11am, on Phonics.
-These sessions last between fifteen and twenty minutes and are designed so the children can explore specific concepts to these curriculum areas.
+In the morning your child's teacher and TA will be at the door to welcome them into the classroom and help them settle in e.g. hanging their coats up etc. During the morning there are two carpet sessions: the first at 9AM focusses on literacy, communication and language; the second, at 11AM, focusses on Phonics (letters and sounds).
+These sessions last between 15 and 20 minutes and are designed so the children can explore specific concepts to these curriculum areas.
 When the children are not participating in a carpet session they are in continuous provision where they cement and expand on their learning through play.
 During continuous provision the children make their own choices as to which areas they want to access and whether they want to be inside or outside.
 We aim to be outside in all weathers and encourage the children to explore their surroundings using all of their senses.

-Lunchtime is at 1130am until 1245pm and the children have their lunch in the classroom with their friends.
+Lunchtime is at 11:30am until 12:45pm and the children have their lunch in the classroom with their friends.
+The lunch time supervisors are: Ms P, Ms Elaine, and Ms Hussain.

 During the afternoon session we have another carpet session focussed on numeracy.
 This session enables the children to develop their understanding of number and numerical patterns as well as shape and size.